 The writing style is very Indigenous.
-A consequence of this was that reader reactions, though generally positive, were sometimes confused.
-However, Native readers (and reviewers) in particular seemed to absolutely love it, and the book established me as a voice in Native American literature.
+A consequence of this was that non-Native readers, though generally positive, were sometimes confused.
+However, Native readers (and reviewers) in particular seemed to absolutely love it, and the book established me as a voice in Native literature.

-Because my editor and agent already were in place, the submissions history of the manuscript was quite brief, however, I spent an extra six months putting in and taking out unnecessary scenes.
+Because my editor and agent already were in place, the submissions history of the manuscript was brief, however, I spent an extra six months putting in and taking out unnecessary scenes.
 Wheel-spinning, so to speak.

 I couldn’t let it go.

 I wrote the book in Chicago, living in a loft apartment in the near South Loop.
 It was a reconverted old printing company, about the farthest thing from fictional Hannesburg, Kansas.
 Yet the small-town setting rang true, and some qualities of the narrative have endured over time:

 Readers have responded strongly to Rain Is Not My Indian Name—no one is ever lukewarm.
 And those who love it, love it passionately.